pedrocor12/lvim_dotfiles/README.md

 # My config for Lvim

-if you would like to clone this repo simply clone it to your lunarvim .config
+if you would like to use my config, simply clone it to your lunarvim .config